-Showers are a necessity in a fast-paced modern life.
-These fixtures give you the quickest way to get clean and take up less floor space than a bathtub, but a shower requires more height than a tub for its walls.
+Showers are a necessity in any bathroom.
+These fixtures give you the quickest way to get clean and take up less floor space than a bathtub — but a shower requires more height than a tub for its walls.
 This height is dictated by code, and you must adhere to the minimum height for a shower to prevent damage to your bathroom walls.

 Learn what a standard shower height should be as well as other important shower measurements you need to know when building or remodeling a bathroom.

 Types of Shower Construction and Height

 Shower construction (and therefore shower wall height) depends on the type of shower.
 Here are the two types of shower construction:

 - Single-piece units have the walls and floor molded together, making installation just a matter of connecting the plumbing.
 You do not have to worry about meeting the code for minimum heights with prefabricated showers or shower kits that include all the pieces needed.

 - Custom showers, however, are built to your specifications.
 Usually, these have a tile finish.
 If you are building your own shower, the measurements become more important because the parts used will not be cut to the correct size to meet the code regulations.